21 Best Psychology Books on Human Behavior for Beginners and Seasoned Readers

 The Best Psychology Books (for Real Depth)

-Simply put, The Body Keeps the Score is an important book that everyone should read.
+Simply put, The Body Keeps the Score is an important book everyone should read.
 It highlights the fact that trauma is stored in the body (something that’s well-documented in Eastern medicine as well).
 It’s our dissociation from early childhood trauma that causes most of our suffering and mental illnesses in adulthood.
-This book complements a great deal of the material we cover on this website.
+This book complements a lot of the material we cover on this website.

 Note: Physician John E. Sarno arrived at similar insights.
 His body of work illustrates how repressed emotions (especially rage) are the cause of virtually all chronic pain and disease.
-See, for example, The Mindbody Prescription and The Divided Mind: The Epidemic of Mindbody Disorders.
+See, for example, his The Mindbody Prescription.

 I can’t imagine a list of the best psychology books without at least one title by famed mythologist Joseph Campbell.
 Although Campbell wasn’t technically a “Jungian,” he was highly influenced by Jung’s work.
 As Campbell explains, at its deepest level, mythology is the study of the psyche.